gstroup/apimocker/README.md

 * config.json file format has changed with the 0.1.6 release.
 See below for the new format.
 (Old config.json file format is deprecated and doesn't support new features, but still functioning.)
 * mockDirectory value can include tilde (~) for user's home directory.
 * A static route can be opened up to serve up static assets like images.
 Both staticDirectory and staticPath must be set.
 If either is not set, then nothing happens.
-* Additional headers can be defined for responses.
+* Additional headers can be defined for responses, in the `headers` object.
+Different headers could be returned for different requests, by enabling a switch.
 * Request headers can be logged, with the `logRequestHeaders` setting.
 * Alternate URL paths can be specified with the `alternatePaths` setting.
 * With the `enableTemplate` setting, values from the request can be inserted into the mock response.
 * With the `templateSwitch` setting, parameter names and values from the request can be mapped and inserted into the mock response, including POST requests and powerful JSONPath parameter substitution into a JSON POST BODY.

 ```js
 {